red-magic/cs16-server/README.md

 You can change `server_params` to whatever you want to, it all just passes options to `hlds_run`.

-Leave `server_dll` var empty if you want to disable metamod and have a pure vanilla server without any mods.
+Leave `server_dll` var empty if you want to disable metamod and have a pure vanilla server without any mods:

 ```
 #server_dll="-dll cstrike/addons/metamod/dlls/metamod.so"